budermike/neural-ode-galaxy-gen/01_foundations/README.md

-This stage is split into three parts: first getting comfortable with PyTorch itself, then using that foundation to implement Neural ODEs from scratch, and finally scaling to CNF-based image generation on a simple benchmark dataset.
+This stage is split into three parts: first getting comfortable with PyTorch itself, then using that foundation to implement Neural ODEs from scratch, and finally scaling to CNF-based image generation on MNIST.

 ---